Skip to Content

 Are Dipladenia plants toxic?

-Yes, these plants are considered to be toxic for both humans and pets.
+Yes, these plants are considered toxic for humans and pets.
 It is best to keep them away from curious children and animals.

 What are the best Dipladenia varieties?